SherineAwad/multiomicsGRN/README.md

 4. **Store results**
    - Annotates the cistopic object with DAR information.
    - Saves tables of significant DARs for each comparison.

 ---

-## Outputs

-1. **Cistopic object with DAR annotations (`cistopic_obj_with_DARs.pkl`)**
-   - Each peak is annotated with significance values, fold changes, and group-specific activity.

-2. **DAR result tables**
-   - Lists of peaks that are differentially accessible per group.

-3. **Optional plots or summaries**
-   - Can visualize DARs by cluster, cell type, or topic.

----